nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 ### Benefits of adding compound expressions in `if`

+1. **Enhanced Code Clarity:** Directly declaring variables within `if` conditions leads to cleaner, more understandable code.

-1. **Enhanced Readability and Conciseness** This feature significantly cleans up the code by reducing the need for nested let blocks or separate variable declarations and checks.
+2. **Reduced Boilerplate:** Eliminates the need for nested `let` blocks or separate variable checks, streamlining null handling.

-2. **Better work with scopes** This feature allows you to better manage variable visibility and not make variables visible where they are not needed.
+3. **Improved Safety and Consistency:** Localizing variable declarations within `if` conditions ensures immutability and reduces the risk of unintended side effects, aligning with Kotlin's emphasis on safety and predictability.

 ### List of discussions related to compound expressions in `if`